blinkylights23/grunt-gitcheck/README.md

 This plugin runs a few quick sanity checks to help avoid these problems.
 It will:

  * Allow you to configure a grunt task that will cause grunt to quit if a configured set of checks don't pass
- * Optionally check for uncommitted changes
+ * Optionally check for uncommitted local changes
  * Optionally check to ensure there are no local revisions that need to be pushed to the remote
- * Optionally check that your local repo is not behind the remote (revs you need to pull)
+ * Optionally check that your local repo is not behind the remote

 ## Getting Started
 This plugin requires Grunt `~0.4.5`